-The beginning of the Jewish settlement in Cieszyn dates back to the first half of the 16th century and maybe it was connected with the fact that the town went under the Habsburgs’ control.
-The first historical reference dates from 1531, the year in which a Jew called Jakub bought a house in Cieszyn (he sold the house and left the town the same year) .
+Jews began to settle in Cieszyn in the first half of the 16th century.
+It might have been connected with the fact that the town was incorporated to the Habsburg Empire.
+The first historical reference dates back to 1531, the year in which a Jew called Jakub bought a house in Cieszyn (he sold the house and left the town the same year) .

-The competition between the Jewish and Christian merchants increased in Silesia at the start of the 16th century.
-The fact the Jews grew rich caused dissatisfaction and tensions among the village people who filed numerous complaints against the Silesian Jews to the imperial authorities in Vienna.
+The competition between Jewish and Christian merchants increased in Silesia at the beginning of the 16th century.
+The fact that the Jews grew rich caused dissatisfaction and tensions among the village people who filed numerous complaints against the Silesian Jews to the imperial authorities in Vienna.

-That was one of the reasons why on 14 September 1559, the emperor Ferdynand I issued an imperial edict which said the Jews should be expelled from the Habsburg hereditary lands, that is, for example from the Czech Republic, Moravia and Silesia.
-From then on, the Jews could not take up official residence in Silesia; yet, the imperial edict was not commonly applied.
-The Jews had separate enclaves in which they could live and these were Głogów and Biała Prudnicka in Silesia and Osobłóda and Opawa Silesia .
+That was one of the reasons why, on 14 September 1559, Emperor Ferdynand I issued an imperial edict ordering that the Jews be expelled from the Habsburg hereditary lands, i.e. the Czech Republic, Moravia and Silesia.
+From then on, the Jews could not take up official residence in Silesia; however, the imperial edict was not widely applied.
+The Jews had separate enclaves in which they could live: Głogów and Biała Prudnicka in Silesia and Osobłóda and Opawa Silesia .

-The life of the Jewish community in the Cieszyn ordynacja (landed properties) under the control of the Habsburgs in the 16th century was regulated by so-called land regulations, enacted in 1561, which were lists of common and state laws and resolutions of the local government councils of Silesian duchies.
-They contained a separate chapter entitled “Von Juden”, which defined the law of settlement on Habsburg lands and set loans given on interset by the Jews to lords and peasants, as well as other things.
+The life of the Jewish community in the Cieszyn borough under the Habsburg control in the 16th century was regulated by so-called land regulations, enacted in 1561, which were lists of common and state laws and resolutions of the local government councils of Silesian duchies.
+They contained a separate chapter entitled “Von Juden”, which defined the law of settlement on Habsburg lands and set loans given on interest by the Jews to lords and peasants, as well as other things .

-In the years 1582-1584, Emperor Rudolf II confirmed the previous imperial edict that said the Jews had to leave the Habsburg hereditary lands, excluding specially separated enclaves.
+In the years 1582-1584, Emperor Rudolf II confirmed the previous imperial edict stating that the Jews had to leave the Habsburg hereditary lands, excluding specially separated enclaves.